Surfing Your Brains Out Is Now A Legit Path to Higher Education - Stab Mag

 World Class Academy attracts a specific kind of student — not just elite junior pros, but surf-stoked high schoolers whose parents value education and believe their kid might learn more on a surf trip to Peru than in your typical suburban Biology class.

 “We get a lot of kids who weren’t that engaged in school when they came to us.
 Now, they’re surrounded by other kids obsessed with the same sport, and suddenly, homework matters,” Gardner adds.
-“If they don’t completed their work in a concerted manner, they’re not going surfing with their friends.
+“If they don’t complete their work in a concerted manner, they’re not going surfing with their friends.
 If they do, well, the world is their oyster.”

 The new Surf Academy will likely mirror other WCA programs: a morning session, a full day of school, and maybe another session or dry land workout in the evening.
 Meals are usually home-cooked by the crew or prepared locally, depending on the stop.
 Accommodations range from full-house rentals to hostels that double as makeshift campuses — math class by the pool, anyone?